Social Network Analysis

 A case study in using publication metrics and network analysis to study gender diversity and publication activity in STEM in the UK.

 Social network analysis (SNA) is the process of investigating social structures through the use of networks and graph theory.
 Examples include business networks, kinship, disease transmission, and social networks.
-Join us on 11 June, 13:00-14:00 to hear Dr Yasaman Sarabi share this method in an academic setting, with particular attention to gender diversity and inter-organisational collaboration.
+Recorded on 11 June, Dr Yasaman Sarabi shared this method in an academic setting, with particular attention to gender diversity and inter-organisational collaboration.

 “Gender diversity and publication activity – an analysis of STEM in the UK” by Yasaman Sarabi and Matthew Smith (Research Evaluation, 2023, 32, 321–331